 Our recommended book for this topic

 The books we recommend are available at some good bookstores, especially Amazon.com and Amazon.co.uk usually in Kindle and paperback form, sometimes as hardbacks.
-If you found the gastric bypass procedure informative, this book is excellent further reading.
+If you found this page informative, this book is excellent further reading.

 This book may help in your decision making.